feluxe/sty/README.md

 <img src="assets/charts.png" alt="charts" />

+## News

+Beta 6 released.
+Subscribe to #5 for breaking changes.
+Subscribe to #4 for full changelog.

 ## Description

 Simple, flexible and extensible string styling for your terminal.
 Supports 3/4bit, 8bit and 24bit (truecolor, rgb) colors.
 Should work on most Unix platfroms with most terminals.
 Recent versions of Windows 10 should work with this as well.